 Career Outlook

 The employment outlook in the middle and high schools continues to be positive, especially in mathematics, sciences and modern languages.
 Recent placement years have yielded excellent employment opportunities to UMSL graduates.
-In addition to middle school, and high school teaching, more limited opportunities exist in athletic training, dance, research, sport management, and exercise leadership fields serving persons of all age categories.
+In addition to middle school, and high school teaching, opportunities also exist in athletic training, dance, research, sport management, and exercise leadership fields serving persons of all age categories.

-Educator preparation is both engaging and innovative.
-Our high quality undergraduate educator preparation programs are designed around research-based scholarship and practical community-based contexts.
-Early course-based experiences provide candidates with practical understanding of how youth learn subject matter in a variety of informal settings.
-Every future educator is guided through approximately 100 clock hours of volunteer academic instruction and support for a local partnering community youth-serving agency.
+Through the integration of content in general, special, and multilingual education candidates may earn certifications and endorsements with valued skills that make them highly qualified and marketable.
+Our high-quality undergraduate educator preparation programs are designed around research-based scholarship and practical community-based contexts.
+Early course-based clinical experiences provide candidates with practical understanding of how youth learn subject matter in a variety of informal settings.
+Every future educator is guided through volunteer academic instruction and support for a local partnering community youth-serving agency.
 The community-based experiences broadens candidates’ understanding of their own identity as educators as well as enhancing their ability to build relationships, extend their skills, and understand family/community dynamics and interactions.

-The following Department of Educator Preparation & Leadership degrees have been accredited by the Missouri Department of Elementary and Secondary Education (DESE) and the Association for Advancing Quality in Educator Preparation (AAQEP):
+All programs leading to initial teacher certification (noted with an *) have been accredited by the Missouri Department of Elementary and Secondary Education (DESE) and the Association for Advancing Quality in Educator Preparation (AAQEP):

 Undergraduate degrees: